 Halloween is the most wonderful time of year in my opinion, with some of my favourite movies being about the holiday.
 What’s better than curling up with a pumpkin spice latte and watching a childhood favourite movie during spooky season?
-From witches, vampires, and time-travelling bunny rabbits, here’s the top 10 Halloween movies I watch every year.
+From witches, vampires, and time-travelling bunny rabbits, here are 10 Halloween movies that aren’t scary to watch this Halloween.

 10. Hotel Transylvania

 The first not-scary Halloween movie is Hotel Transylvania.
 Hotel Transylvania takes place on Mavis’s 116th birthday (which is still young for vampires) as she tries to fight for the freedom her overprotective dad, Drac, won’t give her.

 The Hotel Transylvania movies are silly, and I don’t feel very nostalgic towards them because it came out in 2012 when I was 16 but I still enjoy them nonetheless.
 The first one is still my favourite, I love their portrayal of Drac and all the other spooky creatures.

 Donnie Darko isn’t really considered a Halloween movie, but it is to me.
 This one of these Halloween movies that aren’t scary is on the creepy side, so if you’re looking for something that more spoopy than spooky, this might not be the Halloween film for you.

 The cult classic starring a very young Jake Gyllenhaal centres around a disturbed Donnie who is tasked with saving the world.
 With time travel, a Halloween party, and the very disturbing Frank the rabbit, I don’t know why it’s not more popular.